efournier92/SQL-Sales-Importer/korning.md

+#SQL Sales Importer

-Information is often transferred between applications in a denormalized format so that it can be stored in a single file.
-In this challenge you'll receive such a file and define a database schema to store the information in a normalized format and write a script to import data from a CSV.
+This is an exercise I did to practice In this challenge you'll receive such a file and define a database schema to store the information in a normalized format and write a script to import data from a CSV.

 ### Instructions